christianalfoni/rask-ui/README.md

 #### `assignState<T>(state, newState)`

 Merges properties from a new state object into an existing reactive state object.
-This is a convenience function that uses `Object.assign` internally.
+Returns the updated state object.

 ```tsx
 import { assignState, createState } from "rask-ui";